-No two people with autism spectrum disorder (ASD) have the exact same set of symptoms.
-ASD is referred to as a spectrum because of the variety of its signs and symptoms, and their differences in severity.
+No two autistic people have the exact same set of symptoms.
+Autism spectrum disorder (ASD) is referred to as a spectrum because of the variety of its signs and symptoms, and the different impacts and support needs that people may experience.

 - You have trouble reading social cues.